Netcracker/KubeMarine/docs/public/Maintenance.md

   - name: control-plane-3
 ```

 ## Mount Filesystems Procedure

-The `mount_fs` procedure configures filesystems on cluster nodes based on the supplied `procedure.yaml` inventory.
+The `mount_fs` procedure configures filesystems on cluster nodes based on the supplied `procedure.yaml`.

-For each node that contains at least one applicable **fsmount** entry, the behaviour depends on the ``reboot`` option:
+For each node that contains at least one applicable **fsmount** entry, the behaviour depends on the value of the
+``reboot`` option:

 **When ``reboot: true`` (the default):**
-1. **Drain** the node (if it is a ``control-plane`` or ``worker``) to safely evacuate workloads.
+1. Drains the node (if it is a ``control-plane`` or ``worker``) to safely evacuate workloads.
-2. **Remove** any existing data from each configured mount path, ensuring a clean state.
+2. Removes any existing data from each configured mount path, ensuring a clean state.
-3. **Install and enable** the corresponding systemd mount units.
+3. Installs and enables the corresponding systemd mount units.
-4. **Reboot** the node so the new mounts become active at the operating‑system level.
+4. Reboots the node so the new mounts become active at the operating‑system level.
-5. **Uncordon** the node (again, for ``control-plane`` or ``worker``) to make it schedulable.
+5. Uncordons the node (again, for ``control-plane`` or ``worker``) to make it schedulable.

 **When ``reboot: false``:**
-1. **Remove** existing data from each configured mount path.
+1. Removes existing data from each configured mount path.
-2. **Install and enable** the systemd mount units immediately, without a reboot.
+2. Installs and enables the systemd mount units immediately, without performing a reboot.

 Nodes that have no applicable items are skipped entirely.
-After a successful execution, ``cluster.yaml`` is updated with the fsmount items defined in the procedure file.
+After a successful execution, ``cluster.yaml`` is updated
+with the fsmount items defined in the procedure file.

-**Note:** Data inside the configured mount paths is erased before the mounts are created.
-Back up any important data prior to running this procedure.

-**Note:** Data inside the configured mount paths is erased before the mounts are created.
+**Note:** Data inside the configured mount paths is erased before the mount is set up.
 Back up any important data
 prior to running this procedure.

 ### Mount Filesystems Procedure Parameters